wawsyy/carbon/README.md

 - **Privacy-First**: Only encrypted data is stored on the blockchain; decryption happens locally
 - **User-Friendly**: Simple interface for adding and viewing energy logs
 - **Rainbow Wallet Integration**: Connect using Rainbow wallet for seamless Web3 experience
+- **Multi-Device Support**: Access your energy logs from any device with wallet connection
+- **Historical Analytics**: Track your energy usage patterns over time with secure local analysis

 ## Quick Start